 - Caffeine may enhance brown adipose tissue, or the fat in your body that burns calories, according to a 2019 study published in Scientific Reports.
 One cup of coffee, according to research, increases metabolic rate to the point where brown adipose tissue activity happens, leading to fat burning and weight loss.

-- A 2020 research that appeared in the American Journal of Clinical Nutrition found that those who drank four cups of caffeinated coffee per day reduced their body fat by 4%.
+- A 2020 study that appeared in the American Journal of Clinical Nutrition found that those who drank four cups of caffeinated coffee per day reduced their body fat by 4%.
 According to the study's authors, this is because drinking coffee causes a person's metabolic rate to increase, which causes them to burn more calories.

-- The incidence of weight gain and the accumulation of body fat was shown to be reduced by caffeinated mate tea extract in a 2020 study on rats that was published in the Journal of Functional Foods.
+- The incidence of weight gain and the accumulation of body fat were shown to be reduced by caffeinated mate tea extract in a 2020 study on rats that was published in the Journal of Functional Foods.
 The fact that the results were different when the decaffeinated extract was used suggests that, at the very least, mate's caffeine encourages weight loss.
 Nevertheless, remember that you are not a rat!
 Human results might be different.

 Does consuming coffee lead to weight gain?

-According to several recent studies, drinking coffee may have unfavorable effects that may or may not outweigh the beneficial ones. based on the research,
+According to several recent studies, drinking coffee may have unfavorable effects that may or may not outweigh the beneficial ones based on the research.

 Studies have demonstrated that coffee hinders weight loss:

 Consuming caffeinated coffee has been linked to an increase in sugar cravings, so your morning cup could be influencing your later eating decisions (and preventing you from losing weight).
 Contrarily, a 2017 study indicated that drinking caffeinated coffee interfered with people's taste receptors, namely their perception of sweetness.
 This study was published in the Journal of Food Science.
-As a result, you could discover that you keep drinking or eating sugary things (a.k.a. more calories and carbohydrates).
+As a result, you could discover that you keep drinking or eating sugary things (a.k.a., more calories and carbohydrates).

 Even six hours before going to bed, consuming coffee may cause sleep issues, according to 2013 research that was published in the Journal of Clinical Sleep Medicine.